lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ## Background & Objectives

-The goal of the next two challenges is to re-implement some of your ruby challenges in Rails.
-What does it mean?
+The goal of the next two challenges is to re-implement some of your ruby scripts in Rails.
+That means:

-- Your program interface won't be the terminal.
-It will be your browser!
+- Your program interface isn't the terminal anymore, it is your browser now.

-- The only way to communicate with your program thanks to your browser is through HTTP.
+- The only way to communicate with your Rails app is through HTTP requests.

 Re-implement the stupid coaching challenge (01-Ruby/01-Programming-basics/05-Stupid-coaching) in Rails.

 ## Specs